-8.1 E-Mail Template for trusted persons and contact points who are not bound by instructions
+8.1 E-Mail Template

 Salutation,

 I/we received your mail and would like to thank you for your trust and courage to contact me/us.
 I/we assure you that we/ I take the incident seriously and I/we will look into it.